Skip to main content Skip to main navigation Skip to search

 • The National Standard Advisory Committee (NSAC)

-The National Standard Advisory Committee (NSAC)
+National Standard Advisory Committee

-The NSAC is the principal technical committee for the Department of Agriculture, Fisheries and Forestry’s (the department) National Standard for Organic and Bio-dynamic Produce (the National Standard).
+The National Standard Advisory Committee (NSAC) is the principal technical committee for the department's National Standard for Organic and Bio-dynamic Produce (the National Standard).
 The NSAC is a technical committee of individuals, acting independently of any organisation.
-The NSAC supports the department through the delivery of technical advice and recommendations on amendments, revisions, and updates to the National Standard.
+The NSAC supports the department by delivering technical advice and recommendations on amendments, revisions, and updates to the National Standard.

-The committee experience covers:
+The NSAC's experience includes:

-• Organic Audit
+• Organic audit

-• Environmental Management
+• Environmental management

-• Organic Certification
+• Organic certification

-• Organic Regulations
+• Organic regulations

 • Dairy